Table of Contents

 Archetype 2: Machine Supremacy

 This archetype does what Esper was born to do.
 It is methodical, snowballing, and increasingly hard to interact with as the game goes on.
-With
+With Urza, Chief Artificer at the helm you’re assembling a machine where every piece feeds the next, until your board becomes both threatening and extremely finicky to dismantle.

 What really defines this deck, though, is how hard it is to meaningfully disrupt.
 Board wipes hurt less when half your deck is mana and card draw stapled to artifacts.
-Spot removal struggles against layered protection and recursion from cards like
+Spot removal struggles against layered protection and recursion from cards like Teshar, Ancestor's Apostle.
+Even when the board gets reset, this deck rebuilds faster than most tables can keep up with.

 In short, this Urza build is Esper at its most industrial: efficient, relentless, and unapologetically dominant.
 It doesn’t win with tricks or politics, it wins by assembling a machine that simply does more than everyone else, every turn, until the table runs out of answers.